Yugenero/Yugenero/README.md

 ---

-I'm primarily interested in **Fullstack Software Development and AI Engineering**, but my interests and expertise extend to anything software and tech adjacent.
+Minterests and expertise extend to anything software and tech adjacent.
+I love creating and building things into tools people rely on

 When I'm not working or programming I'm usually outside running, in the gym, or reading.